-Support coordinators are responsible for providing assistance to beneficiaries who select to participate in the self-direction option with the following activities:
+Support coordinators are responsible for providing assistance to recipients who select to participate in the self-direction option with the following activities:

-- 1. Training beneficiaries on their responsibilities as an employer; - 2.
-Completing required forms for participation in the self-direction option; - 3.
-Assisting with development of the back-up service plan; - 4.
-Assisting with development of budget planning; - 5.
-Verifying potential employees meet program qualifications; - 6.
-Ensuring the beneficiary's needs are being met through services; and - 7.
-Monitoring the beneficiary's self-directed services each quarter.
+- Training recipients on their responsibilities as an employer, - Completing required forms for participation in the self-direction option, - Assisting with development of back-up service plan, - Assisting with development of budget planning, - Verifying potential employees meet program qualifications, - Ensuring the recipient's needs are being met through services, and - Monitoring the recipient's self-directed services face-to-face each quarter.

-Reporting of Incidents, Accidents, and Complaints
+Reporting of Incidents, Accidents and Complaints

-The support coordinator must report and document any complaint, incident, accident, suspected case of abuse, neglect, exploitation or extortion to the OCDD, HSS, and other appropriate agency as mandated by law.
+The support coordinator must report and document any complaint, incident, accident, suspected case of abuse, neglect, exploitation or extortion to the OCDD and appropriate agency as mandated by law.
 All suspected cases of abuse (physical, mental, and/or sexual), neglect, exploitation or extortion must be reported to the appropriate authorities.
 Refer to Section 14.10 - Incidents, Accidents and Complaints for additional instructions.